varsha-varadarajan/simple-twitter/README.md

 # Project 2 - *SimplyTweet*

-**SimplyTweet* is an android app that allows a user to view their Twitter timeline.
+**SimplyTweet** is an android app that allows a user to view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **7.5** hours spent in total

 ## User Stories